armandojaleo/CosmoEmbedings/sdk/README.md

 # CosmoEmbeddings SDK

 The CosmoEmbeddings SDK is a Python library for creating, signing, and validating knowledge blocks based on embeddings.
-It allows you to generate and sign knowledge blocks, validate blocks with cosmic signatures, and cryptographically sign with Ed25519.
+It allows you to generate and sign knowledge blocks, validate blocks with cosmo signatures, and cryptographically sign with Ed25519.

 ## 📦 Installation